Previous Budgets

 2020

 After amendments to the proposed budget, Council approved a 2020 operating budget of $362 million to deliver city services, and a capital budget of $231 million to fix more of Barrie’s roads, pipes and buildings and prepare for growth.
-The 2020 budget included a property tax increase of 2.96%: 1.96% to deliver City services and services provided by our service partners, plus a 1% increase for the Infrastructure Investment Fund.
+The 2020 budget included a property tax increase of 2.96%: 1.96% to deliver City services and services provided by our service partners, plus a 1% increase for Infrastructure Investment Funding.

 For the 2020 budget, the City faced additional financial pressures due to provincial downloading including funding cuts to public health, county-run social services and city policing.
 The impact of these cuts added $2.3 million to the City’s 2020 Business Plan & Budget or 0.95% to the overall tax increase.